 Chisos Basin Group Campground, situated high in the rugged Chisos Mountains, is one of the most sought-after campgrounds in Big Bend National Park.
 It has seven group camping sites available for groups of nine to 20 people (size is site-dependent).
 At an altitude of 5,400 ft., the campground is surrounded on all sides by tall, rocky cliffs and conveniently located near some of the park's most spectacular and popular trails.
 The Rio Grande is only a short drive away.
 Also found in the area is the Chisos Basin Visitor Center, the General Store and the Chisos Mountains Lodge, which houses the only restaurant in Big Bend National Park.

 There is a MINIMUM of nine people are required to book these sites.
-Groups of fewer people will be required to move to a different site, if one is available, and the reservation will be cancelled.
+Reservations with fewer people will not be honored.

 The national park is named for a curve in the Rio Grande called the "big bend."
 For 1,250 miles, the river is an International Boundary between the United States and Mexico.
 The campground lies at the base of several sloping cliffs amidst montane shrubland; desert plants such as Arizona cyprus and mesquite trees fill the landscape.
 Maple, aspen, pinyon and ponderosa pines grow at higher elevations just above the campground.
 Though it is lower than the surrounding cliffs, the Chisos Basin is at a higher elevation than other campgrounds within the park.
 Summer temperatures here are cool, yet warmer than other areas in fall and winter due to the cold air sinking into lower regions.
 The Chisos Mountains are a popular nesting site for migratory birds.
 The mountains provide the only nesting ground in the United States for the Colima Warbler, which arrives in mid-April and departs for its wintering grounds in southwestern Mexico by mid-September.